What is the CSRD? Everything you need to know.

 What is the CSRD?

-Simply put, the CSRD is EU legislation that requires EU-based companies or non-EU companies with subsidies and operations in the block to disclose information regarding their environmental and social impact and how their initiatives affect the business.
+Simply put, the CSRD is EU legislation that requires EU-based companies, or non-EU companies with subsidiaries and operations in the bloc, to disclose information regarding their environmental and social impact and how their initiatives affect the business.

-The CSRD was adopted in late 2022 but will go into effect in phases beginning in 2024 and replaced the non-financial reporting directive (NFRD), which was limited in scope and application.
+The CSRD was adopted in late 2022 and began taking effect in phases from 2024, replacing the non-financial reporting directive (NFRD), which was limited in scope and application.
+As we'll see below, the 2026 "Omnibus" package later reshaped both the rollout and the range of companies that have to comply.

 Which companies do the CSRD impact?

-All companies listed on EU-regulated market exchanges are required to report ESG data under the CSRD.
-The only exception is listed micro undertakings that fail to meet at least two of the three criteria below from two consecutive balance sheets:
+Large companies listed on EU-regulated market exchanges remain in scope and are required to report ESG data under the CSRD.

 Non-EU companies